ZHaskell/docs/Z-IO/BIO-Streaming.md

 # Source and Sink types

-Now let's consider following devices:
+Now let's consider the following devices:

-+ A data source which doesn't take input, but can be read until EOF.
++ A data source which doesn't take any input but can be read until EOF.
-+ A data sink which only perform writing without producing any meaningful result.
++ A data sink which only performs writing without producing any meaningful result.

 We can have the definitions for data `Source` and `Sink` by using `Void` from `Data.Void`: